GideonMarsh/RL-Mega-Man-v2/README.md

 Version 1 can be found [here](https://github.com/GideonMarsh/RL-Mega-Man).

+Press spacebar while script is running to show a display of the currently running brain.
+If you are using the speedup or turbo functions of the emulator, showing the brain will significantly reduce the emulator's performance.

 ### Program Input

 The script reads the pixel values from the screen using the emulator function emu.getscreenpixel().
 The value of each pixel is converted to a single value by averaging the rgb values together.
 After that, it is subtracted by 128; this is so the input values are not all positive values.